 Do you have a vacation to Walt Disney World planned for the coming winter?
-After last winter, I think many of us who live in the “north” relish the idea of visiting sunny Florida in the winter…after all, who doesn’t love the idea of getting away from all that snow and ice for a few days, especially if you’re going on a Disney vacation!
+As winter will be here soon, I think many of us who live in the “north” relish the idea of visiting sunny Florida in the winter…after all, who doesn’t love the idea of getting away from all that snow and ice for a few days, especially if you’re going on a Disney vacation!

 But…..before you pack your shorts, sandals and swimsuits, I need to let you in on a little secret: